jason-kerney/ShapeRefactoring/documentation/tests/triangle.md

 ### A Triangle should have the correct area

-This will verify that a Triangle will have access to its area which is correctly calculated.
+This will verify that a Triangle will grant access to its area which is correctly calculated.

 > Note: The area of a triangle can be calculated using Heron's Formula.
 (Thanks to [omnicalculator](https://www.omnicalculator.com/math/triangle-area)).